Skip to content

 2018 Dayne Ogilivie Prize finalist

-Robin Pacific established the prize in 2007 to honour her late friend, Dayne Ogilvie, who was a respected editor, writer, literary manager, and passionate lover of all the arts.
-The Dayne Ogilvie Prize rewards LGBTQ2S+ writers for a debut book in any genre.
+Robin Pacific established this prize in 2007 to honour her late friend, Dayne Ogilvie, who was a respected editor, writer, literary manager, and passionate lover of all the arts.
+The Dayne Ogilvie Prize rewards LGBTQ2S+ writers of any age for a debut book in any genre.
+From 2007 to 2021, it was given to writers in the developing stages of their careers and whose body of work demonstrated great literary potential.
+Past winners of the prize include Michael V. Smith, Zoe Whittall, Farzana Doctor, Kai Cheng Thom, Jillian Christmas, francesca ekwuyasi and, most recently, Anuja Varghese.